Fraction to Decimal Calculator

 - How to Convert Mixed Fractions to Decimal

 A number can be expressed as a fraction, decimal, or percentage, and sometimes it’s necessary to convert between the different forms to represent a number differently.

 There are several methods to convert a fraction to a decimal; we’ll cover each of them below.

 Method 1: Convert a Fraction to Decimal Using a Calculator

 The simplest method to transform a fraction number to a decimal value is to simply divide the numerator by the denominator to get the decimal value.
-The numerator is the top number and the denominator is the bottom.
+The numerator is the top number, and the denominator is the bottom number.

 Method 2: Convert a Fraction to Decimal Using Long Division

-Next, represent the dividend and divisor in long division form.
-It will likely be necessary to add a decimal and zeros if the dividend is smaller than the divisor.
+Next, place the dividend and divisor in long division form.
+You will need to add a decimal point and as many zeros as needed if the dividend is smaller than the divisor.